bhisaac/5eFP/5eFP-SRD-V0.1.md

 # Encounters
 5eFP uses encounters to describe all the adversity PCs encounter while exploring a map.
 Traps, creatures, and challenging story situations are all considered encounters.
 An encounter's statistics are determined by the type of encounter, the number of PCs, and the level of play.
 This section details each type and provides templates for quick gameplay.

+Minions don't need to be limited to just creatures.
+Minion story elements also arise.
+These parts of the story persist until the PCs intervene in some way.
+Intervention is defined as a successful PC action that directly affects the story.
+Because it is a minion story element, it only needs one success to resolve.

+Elites can represent persistent story elements requiring several PC actions over time to resolve.
+Elite mage story elements are intense situations that dissipate quickly once addressed.
+They resolve after two successful PC actions change it in some way.
+Regular elite story elements need three successful PC actions to resolve.

+A boss represents a harrowing situation as a story element, requiring coordinated efforts and usually several successful PC actions to overcome.
+A boss story element requires five successful PC actions to resolve.

 ## Type
 Encounter type describes what kind of encounter it is.
 ### Creature